 Confirmed Opt-In or Double Opt-In Confirmed Opt-In is also known as “Double Opt-In”.
 In other words, Confirmed Opt-In and Double Opt-In are the same thing.
 It is also sometimes referred to as “COI”.
 Confirmed Opt-In and Double Opt-In consist of i) receiving the email address to be added to the list; ii) quarantining the email address (not adding it to the mailing list); iii) sending a single email to the quarantined email address, which email requires that the owner of the quarantined email address take some affirmative step (such as clicking on a link, replying to the email, or submitting a payment) to confirm that they want their email address added to the list; and iv) if, and only if, the owner of the email address affirmatively confirms that they want their email address added to the mailing list, then the email address is taken out of quarantine and added to the mailing list.
-Note: Confirmed Opt-In is considered the best practice, or “gold standard”, if you will, and is the one that we most strongly recommend you use.

 Single Opt-In Single Opt-In consists of i) receiving an email address that has been submitted by the owner of the email address for inclusion on a mailing list; and ii) adding the email address to the mailing list.